 By default, the Timeline panel is docked at the bottom of any slide in an Adobe Captivate project.
 You can move, resize, group, or dock the Timeline panel to suit your requirement.

 To dock the Timeline panel, click Edit > Preferences > General Settings, and select the Enable custom workspaces/panel undocking check-box.
 Click OK and restart Captivate.

 Use the slider in the Timeline panel.
 The center of the slider indicates 100% zoom.
 To increase the zoom level, drag the slider to the right.
 To reduce the zoom level, drag the slider to the left.

 If you have two objects that overlap on the slide, you need to select the object you want in front by setting the stacking order.

 Changing the stacking order consists of moving objects to the back and front of the slide Stage.
 The key point to remember is that objects at the back of the Stage appear behind other objects.
-Use one of the following methods to set the stacking order:

 In the Timeline, click the dot below the eye icon in the layer that you want to hide.